 State of Ohio – Department of Tax Form

-Campus-based students should use their campus mailing address instead of the permanent home address used on all other forms.
+Students should use their permanent home address on all tax forms.

 International students are required to complete the Form 8233 and Blue Supporting Statement.